-Name and Municipality of Residence Position and Date Appointed a Director Number and Percentage of Common Shares Beneficially Owned or Controlled Principal Occupation Over the Last 5 Years Kathleen McNally-Leitch, ICD.D.
-(1) (2) Calgary, Alberta, Canada Vice Chair and Director; August 27, 1996 246,780 3.5% Vice Chair of Big Rock; Investor.
-P. Donnell Noone (1) (2) (3) (4) Greensboro, North Carolina, USA Director; May 14, 2015 2,021,876 28.9% Co-founder, Principal and Managing partner of VN Capital Management, LLC.
-Stephen J. Giblin ^{(3) (5)} Vancouver, British Columbia, Canada Chair and Director; May 10, 2018 3,838 0.05% Interim President and Chief Executive Officer of Big Rock.
-Chair of the Board of Fairmont Hot Springs Resort, former CEO of Silverbirch Hotels and Resorts, former CEO and director at TransCanna Holdings.
-Linda A. Thomas (1) (2) Calgary, Alberta, Canada Director; May 14, 2024 0 0.0% Former SVP, Finance of Rogers Communications, former SVP, Commercial Finance at Shaw Communications and former VP at Smart Technologies.
+Name and Municipality of Residence Position and Date Appointed a Director Number and Percentage of Common Shares Beneficially Owned or Controlled Principal Occupation Over the Last 5 Years Kathleen McNally-Leitch (2) Calgary, Alberta, Canada Vice Chair and Director; August 27, 1996 780,032 3.2% Vice Chair of Big Rock; Investor.
+ICD.D designation from the Institute of Corporate Directors.
+P. Donnell Noone ^{(2) (3) (4)} Greensboro, North Carolina, USA Director; May 14, 2015 11,026,512 45.1% Co-founder, Principal and Managing partner of VN Capital Management, LLC.
+Stephen J. Giblin (1) (3) (5) Vancouver, British Columbia, Canada Chair and Director; May 10, 2018 7,090 0.03% Former Interim President and Chief Executive Officer of Big Rock from October 27, 2022 to January 8, 2024.
+Former Chair of the Board of the Fairmont Hot Springs Resort.
+Former President and Chief Executive Officer of SilverBirch Hotels & Resorts.
+ICD.D designation from the Institute of Corporate Directors.
+Linda A. Thomas (1) (2) Calgary, Alberta, Canada Director; May 14, 2024 Nil Former SVP, Finance of Rogers Communications, former SVP, Commercial Finance at Shaw Communications and former VP at Smart Technologies.
 Former Board member at Let's Talk Science and 1EdTech Consortium.
-George Croft (3) Guelph, Ontario, Canada Director; May 14, 2024 0 0.0% Senior Advisor, First Key Consulting and former President & CEO, Brick Brewing Co.
-Limited, Former President and COO, Lakeport Brewing LP and former President, Ontario at Labatt Breweries of Canada (InBev).
-Former Chairman and Board Member, Beer Canada, former Board Director, Waterloo Brewing and former Board Director at The Beer Store.
+ICD.D designation from the Institute of Corporate Directors.

-- (1) Member of the Audit Committee.
-For additional information regarding the Audit Committee, please refer to Big Rock's Annual Information Form for the year ended December 30, 2023. - (2) Member of the Corporate Governance Committee.
-For additional information regarding the Corporate Governance Committee, see "Corporate Governance Practices Other Committees" discussed below. - (3) Member of the Compensation and Human Resources Committee (the "Compensation and HR Committee").
-For additional information regarding the Compensation and HR Committee, see "Corporate Governance Practices Compensation and HR". - (4) Mr. Noone is a co-founder, principal and managing partner of VN Capital Management, LLC, the manager of VN Capital, and therefore exercises a degree of control and direction over the 2,017,500 Common Shares held by VN Capital.
+- (1) As at December 30, 2024, the Audit Committee was comprised of Linda A. Thomas (Chair), Kathleen McNally-Leitch and P. Donnell Noone.
+The members of the Audit Committee as of the date of this Information Circular are Linda A. Thomas (Chair), Stephen J. Giblin and George Croft.
+Mr. Croft is not standing for re-election at the Meeting.
+For additional information regarding the Audit Committee, please refer to Big Rock's Annual Information Form for the year ended December 30, 2024. - (2) The members of the Corporate Governance Committee as of the date of this information Circular are Kathleen McNally-Leitch (Chair), P. Donnell Noone and Linda A. Thomas.
+For additional information regarding the Corporate Governance Committee, see "Corporate Governance Practices Other Board Committees" discussed below. - (3) The members of the Compensation and Human Resources Committee (the "Compensation and HR Committee") as of the date of this Information Circular are Stephen J. Giblin (Chair), P. Donnell Noone and George Croft.
+Mr. Croft is not standing for reelection at the Meeting.
+For additional information regarding the Compensation and HR Committee, see "Corporate Governance Practices Compensation and HR Committee". - (4) Mr. Noone is a co-founder, principal and managing partner of VN Capital Management, LLC, the manager of VN Capital, and therefore exercises a degree of control and direction over the 11,017,100 Common Shares held by VN Capital.
 See "Information Concerning Big Rock Voting Securities and Principal Holders of Voting Securities". - (5) Effective January 8, 2024, David Kinder was appointed President and Chief Executive Officer of Big Rock.
 Mr. Giblin, who was serving as Interim President and Chief Executive Officer of Big Rock, returned to his role as Chair and director of Big Rock.